Madrid is full of bars, everywhere you turn there is somewhere you can grab a drink and hang out with friends, relaxing and chatting.

 Most bars are the standard cerveza on draught or pre-mixed tinto verano kind of Spanish cafe/bar but there are also lots of awesome cocktails bars, music venues and night clubs in Madrid for a big night out.

-This is a guide to the liveliest areas, known as “barrios” in Madrid Centro.
+This is a guide to the liveliest areas or neighbourhoods, known as “barrios” in Madrid Centro.
 Where you can find the highest concentration of bars, clubs and nightlife in the city centre.
 A list of some of the most popular venues in each barrio, plus a few of my favourite places to go for a great night out.

 Tip: As we’ve talked about in What to drink in Madrid a night out here starts really late.
 Usually night bars don’t open until 9pm and night clubs don’t open until midnight, so don’t head out too early.